 The best of Switzerland in a single journey

-LAUSANNE: “The most beautiful country of the world, that’s what we think”, Paul from the Muotatal Valley and Sebi from Lucerne said after the two Swiss men travelled the Grand Tour of Switzerland.
-You should always listen to locals and especially when such admiration comes from the heart.
+LAUSANNE: “The most beautiful country of the world, that’s what we think”.
+Paul from the Muotatal Valley and Sebi from Lucerne said so after the two Swiss men travelled the Grand Tour of Switzerland.
+You should always listen to locals and above all when such admiration comes from the heart.

 Long ago Europe’s young aristocrats used to make a ”Grand Tour” of Europe – including Switzerland – to widen their cultural horizons.
 Now, two centuries later, it’s possible to follow in their footsteps and that’s exactly what Paul and Sebi did.
 No place makes it easier to go further than Switzerland.